 - Cookies: use regular chocolate wafers or other plain chocolate cookies.
 Don't be tempted to use filled cookies.

 - Ingredients: all filling ingredients must be at room temperature.
-It’s the way you ensure they can be well incorporated without overbeating the batter.
-This is so important and part of how you achieve a creamy consistency.
+This ensures they can be well incorporated without overbeating the batter, which is so important and part of how you achieve a creamy consistency.

 - Mixing: I recommend combining the ingredients with a whisk, but you can use an electric hand mixer for the first part, mixing cream cheese and sugar only.
 After that, continue by hand.
 If you're making a large batch (like double the recipe) and want to use a stand mixer with the paddle attachment, do so at low speed and just until it's all mixed.
 Cheesecake batters need to be combined or stirred, not beaten.